- Iron supplements for pregnant women

 Are postnatal vitamins important?

-Even in the most ideal of pregnancies’, growing a human being takes its toll on your body.
+Even in the most ideal of pregnancies, growing a human being takes its toll on your body.
 The female body spends the best part of 10 months adapting, growing and changing to accommodate the guest (your baby!).

-The birth, and the type of birth you have and the fact that it takes many months for your body to get to its new normal, means it is essential that you are getting the right fuel for all of these processes.
+The birth, the type of birth you have and the fact that it takes many months for your body to get to its new normal, means it is essential that you are getting the right fuel for all of these processes.

-It is normal to have lost some blood during labour and birth and then on top of this sleep will be at best sporadic and greatly limited.
+It is normal to have lost some blood during labour and birth, and then on top of this sleep will be at best sporadic and greatly limited.

-It is also really difficult when you are dealing with a new baby, to also cook well balanced nutritious meals that are going to contain all the necessary micronutrients that you need.
+It is also really difficult when you are dealing with a new baby, to also cook well-balanced nutritious meals that are going to contain all the necessary micronutrients that you need.

 The best vitamins and minerals to take postpartum/postnatally

 But any supplement you take should have all of these important components.
-If you have any queries or questions a great resource is to speak with your pharmacist, midwife or GP.
+If you have any queries or questions, a great resource is to speak with your pharmacist, midwife or GP.
 As well as those listed below, other important constituents of a good postnatal supplement should also include calcium, Zinc, Vitamin E and B group vitamins.

 Iron